Keith Schellenberg

 Clifford Keith Wain Schellenberg (13 March 1929 – 28 October 2019) was a British businessman and Winter Olympian.
 He was known for his legal disputes related to his ownership of the Scottish island of Eigg.
-He also stood in the 1964 and 1966 general elections in Richmond (Yorks) and in the October 1974 general election in Moray and Nairn as a Liberal candidate.
+He also stood in several general elections as a Liberal Party candidate.

-Personal life
+Personal life and business career

-Schellenberg was the son of Clifford Robertshaw Schellenberg (1898–1971), of Woodlands, The Grove, Marton-in-Cleveland, Yorkshire.
+Clifford Keith Wain Schellenberg was the son of Clifford Robertshaw Schellenberg (1898–1971), of Woodlands, The Grove, Marton-in-Cleveland, Yorkshire.
 His distant forebears, who hailed from Wurttemberg in Germany, settled in Britain in the 1860s.
 His grandfather, Alan Schellenberg, had founded Cleveland Products in Middlesbrough, which produced glue and ossein gelatin – used, among other things, in the development of reconnaissance photography during World War II, thus enhancing the family's prosperity.
-Aside from the Middlesbrough glue factory, Schellenberg's own business interests lay in shipbuilding, livestock feed and agricultural chemicals; he was also the proprietor of a Teesside-based Ford dealership network after purchasing the parent company (Nesham's) in 1961.
+Aside from the Middlesbrough glue factory, Schellenberg's own business interests lay in shipbuilding, livestock feed and agricultural chemicals.
+From the 1970s until his death he was the owner of Cleveland and Highland Holdings Ltd., a cattle company with dealings in both northern Scotland and Teesside.
+He was also the proprietor of a Middlesbrough-based Ford dealership network after purchasing the parent company, Nesham's, in 1961.

 Schellenberg attended Oundle School in Northamptonshire.
 He became a vegetarian at a young age after witnessing a friend kill a water rat with a catapult.
-He had six children and was married four times; firstly, in 1957, to Jan Hagenbach, with whom he had two daughters; secondly, in 1964, to Margaret de Hauteville Hamilton, daughter of Robert Hamilton-Udny, 11th Lord Belhaven and Stenton, by whom he had a son and two daughters; thirdly, to garden designer Susan "Suki" Minette Urquhart (1944–2014), daughter of Major-General Robert Urquhart, General officer commanding the 1st Airborne Division at the Battle of Arnhem during Operation Market Garden in 1944; and was survived by his widow Jilly.
+He had six children and was married four times; firstly, in 1957, to Jan Hagenbach, with whom he had two daughters; secondly, in 1964, to Margaret de Hauteville Hamilton, daughter of Robert Hamilton-Udny, 11th Lord Belhaven and Stenton, by whom he had a son and two daughters; thirdly, to garden designer Susan "Suki" Minette Urquhart (1944–2014), daughter of Major-General Robert Urquhart, General officer commanding the 1st Airborne Division at the Battle of Arnhem during Operation Market Garden in 1944; and lastly to Jilly Miller, who survived him.
+His daughter Serena is a film producer associated with Extinction Rebellion.

-Schellenberg lived at Davidstone House, near Keith, Aberdeenshire, and at Old Mayen on the River Deveron.
-He encouraged the Scottish Wildlife Trust to create several nature reserves.
+Schellenberg previously lived at Davidstone House, near Keith, Aberdeenshire, and at Old Mayen on the River Deveron.
 He moved to St Nicholas, a house in Richmond, North Yorkshire, in 2000, and restored the property.
 He died in the town in October 2019 at the age of 90.